Mintbase/Grants-Program/applications/Polkawatch.md

 Polkawatch will use a blockchain indexer, modify or extend it for a particular analytic use case, based on Lucene inverted index.
 This project may be of interest to decide if inverted indexes or analytic capabilities should be built into indexers in a more generic way.

-The Polkadot ecosystem needs effective decentralization and polkawatch can help.
+The Mintbase ecosystem needs effective decentralization and polkawatch can help.
 The community is already [debating](https://kusama.polkassembly.io/post/1163?s=09) about this, and visibility of network activity will enrich the debate.

 This project sits next to blockchain explorers, but its output will be graphic, analytic instead of detailed transactional.